The major purposes of this course are:

 In Japan, paramedics are authorized to perform the following procedures during resuscitation in accordance with the physician's instructions:

-Specially trained paramedics have been permitted to use the tracheal tubes under limited indication criteria since July 2004, and the intravenous adrenaline since April 2006.
+Specially trained/certified paramedics can use the tracheal tubes under limited indication criteria to patients with cardiac arrest since July 2004, and the intravenous adrenaline or epinephrine since April 2006.
+Recently, they can also use glucose solution to hypoglycemic patients and Ringer’s lactate infusion to patients in a state of shock.
 At all fire departments, each ambulance is usually boarded by three or more emergency medical technicians, including at least one paramedic.

 Through our curriculum, therefore, students are required to acquire such technical skills and emergency medical knowledge of medical practice implementations.
 In addition, they must be able to properly determine a hospital that accepts an emergency patient.